Urías 1st 11-game winner, leads Dodgers over Marlins 6-1

 TRAINER’S ROOM

 Dodgers: LHP Clayton Kershaw (left elbow inflammation) will undergo tests when the club returns to Los Angeles on Friday.
-Manager Dave Roberts said he is not too concerned about the severity of the three-time NL Cy Young Award winner’s injury.
+Roberts said he is not too concerned about the severity of the three-time NL Cy Young Award winner’s injury.

 UP NEXT